sogartar/and_justice_for_all/README.md

 * **Bags and Belts** - Buffed to decrease the maximum fatigue penalty of 2H weapons by 50%.
 With this buff caring 2 2H weapons in the bag would save around 7 maximum fatigue.
 * **Adrenaline** - Buffed to cost 18 fatigue instead of 20.
-This perk is good especially early game, falls off later.
+This perk is good especially early game, but falls off later.
 In Blazing Deserts there are more character backgrounds with smaller fatigue pools and movement in the desert is really taxing on fatigue, so Adrenaline is less viable.
 * **Executioner** - Buffed the damage multiplier when attacking injured targets from 20% to 25%.